ZolaraCodes/CADR-Conscious---storybook/README.md

 5. The calculated CADR values in CFM and m³/h will be displayed below.

+## Storybook

+1. To view the Storybook for the CADR-Conscious project, run the following command:

+npm run storybook

+2. Open your web browser and visit `http://localhost:6006` to access the Storybook interface.

+3. Explore the different components and their variations in Storybook.

 ## Testing

-1. There is a Jest testing file in the stores folder.
+1. There is a Jest testing file in the `stores` folder.

-2. To make sure calculator is running properly run this command: npm run test
+2. To ensure the calculator is running properly, run this command:

+npm run test

 ## Contributing